IBM/secure-and-personalize-your-app-using-appid/README.md

 Click on `Catalog` in top menu bar.
 Under `IBM Cloud products` search for `App ID`.
 Click on `App ID` tile that gets listed.

 Select `Lite` plan, if not already selected, then click `Create` to create an instance of App ID.
 When App ID instance is created, make a note of service credentials.
-If service credentials are not available by default, you can create new credentials as shown in below image.
+If service credentials are not available by default, you can create new credentials as shown.

 ![image-20201211165207271](./images/appid-credentials.png)

-Make a note of `Service credentails` in a text file.
+Make a note of `Service credentials` in a text file.
 These will be needed in later steps.

+### 3. Configure AppID

+Access the AppID service instance using IBM Cloud dashboard.
+Select `Manage Authentication` in left panel menu.
+It shows the list of `Identity Providers`.
+We are using social sign-in using Facebook and Google only in this code pattern, hence disable other identity providers except Facebook and Google.
+The changes will get saved automatically.

+Next, go to `Login Customization` in left panel menu.
+Using this you can customize your login page.

+***Upload Logo***.
+You can choose any image of your choice as a logo of your login page.
+In this code pattern, App ID logo itself is being used and provided for your ease in `images` folder of the repository.

+***Header Color***.
+You can choose any color for the header or provide hex code of the color directly.
+For example, give hex color code as #181818 for black color header.

+***Tab Name***.
+You can add any name as tab name of your choice.

+Once done, click on `Save Changes`.

-### 3. Deploy Application
+### 4. Deploy Application

-  ### 3.1 Deploy on Cloud Foundry
+  ### 4.1 Deploy on Cloud Foundry

   Login to IBM Cloud using the following command.